crusader-mike/misc/test.md

 Code that uses C-style error handling can be written to handle out-of-memory (OOM) reliably.
 It can't be done if code uses exceptions.
 This is a problem if you are writing a program designed to survive OOMs.

 # 3. Impact On the Standard
-Proposal will introduce a change to exception handling mechanism by specifying behavior under no-memory condition.
+Proposal introduces a change to exception handling mechanism by specifying behavior under no-memory condition.

 # 4. Problem
 Consider this snippet in context of typical stack-based implementation: